-Excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
-The American Cancer Society’s estimates for the number of colorectal cancer cases in the United States for 2017 are:
+Excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in the United States.
+The American Cancer Society’s estimates for the number of colorectal cancers in the United States for 2023 are:

-Colorectal cancer is the third leading cause of cancer-related deaths in women in the United States and the second leading cause in men.
-It is expected to cause about 50,260 deaths during 2017.
+In the United States, colorectal cancer is the third leading cause of cancer-related deaths in both men and women, and it's the second most common cause of cancer deaths when numbers for men and women are combined.
+It's expected to cause about 52,550 deaths during 2023.

-The death rate (the number of deaths per 100,000 people per year) from colorectal cancer has been dropping in both men and women for several decades.
+The death rate from colorectal cancer has been dropping in both men and women for several decades.
 There are a number of likely reasons for this.
-One is that colorectal polyps are now being found more often by screening and removed before they can develop into cancers or are being found earlier when the disease is easier to treat.
-In addition, treatment for colorectal cancer has improved over the last few decades.
+One is that colorectal polyps are now being found more often by screening and removed before they can develop into cancers.
+Screening also results in many colorectal cancers being found earlier, when they are likely to be easier to treat.
+In addition, treatments for colorectal cancer have improved over the last few decades.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.